Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 title: Java Multithread, Concurrency and Parallelism
 ---

-## Have you heard?

-I am sure by now you have heard about java being multi-threaded, what does that mean exactly?
+By now, you should have heard about java being multi-threaded - but what does that mean exactly?

-Unlike for example JavaScript which is a single threaded language, Javaw has multiple threads to help you run your program faster.
+Unlike JavaScript for example - which is a single threaded language; Java has multiple threads to help you run your program faster.

 ## What is Multithreading